ZentaChain/ZentaWallet/README.md

 <!-- CHECKLIST-->

-The Platform as you see is just an Addon to the whole Zentachain Univerese.
-If you like you can contact us over Email , [Twitter](https://twitter.com/zentachain) or [Telegramm](https://t.me/ZentachainOfficialChat).
+The Platform you see is just an addon to the whole Zentachain universe.
+If you like you can contact us over Email , [Twitter](https://twitter.com/zentachain) or [Telegram](https://t.me/ZentachainOfficialChat).
-##### *Important !Zentwallet will be included in our App Zentalk!*
+##### *Important !Zentawallet will be included in our App Zentalk!*

 ##### *[This project is under active development, there may be breaking changes.]*